Your feline friend has shown interest in shrimps? Then you are probably wondering – can my cat eat shrimp, be it raw or cooked?

 So it turns out that cats can indeed eat shrimp in some forms.
 But should you give shrimp to your cat?
 And should shrimp become a long-term part of your cat’s diet?

-The answer is that shrimp should be no more than an occasional treat for your cat, perhaps 2 times a week.
+The answer is that shrimp should be no more than an occasional treat for your cat, perhaps two times a week.
 Even though shrimps are rich in omega-3 fats, vitamin B12, and selenium, they are also high in sodium and cholesterol.
 These substances may cause weight gain and digestive issues in your cat.

 Apart from that, know that some cats may be allergic to shrimp.
 If you aren’t sure whether your cat is allergic to it or not, we suggest that you consult your vet first.